Chi Draconis: Chi Draconis A

-The primary star has a mass fractionally higher than the Sun's, but is significantly larger and hotter resulting in it being 86% more luminous.
-Its age is estimated to be about five billion years.
+Chi Draconis A, the more massive of the two stars, is an F7 main sequence star.
+It has a mass fractionally higher than the Sun's, and is slightly larger and hotter, resulting in it being 1.86 times as luminous as the Sun.
+The star appears to be relatively metal-poor, with about 30% as much iron as the Sun's, and its age is estimated to be about five billion years.